telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 argument.
 It is equivalent to the following formula.

 ```
-a % b =- a - floor(a/b)*b
+a % b = a - floor(a/b)*b
 ```

-(By comparison, in C and Go the result of modulo is negative if the first operator is negative.
-Python works like Lua.)
+By comparison, in C and Go the result of modulo is negative if the first operator is negative.
+Python works like Lua.

 ### Relational Operators